kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

  - Users  - request access to buckets
  - Admins - establish cluster wide access policies

 Access credentials are represented by BucketAccess objects.
+The separation of BucketClaim and BucketAccess is a reflection of the usage pattern of Object Storage, where buckets are always accessed over the network, and all access is subject to authentication and authorization i.e. lifecycle of a bucket and its access are not tightly coupled.

+__Example: for the same bucket, one might need a BucketAccess with a "read-only" policy and another to with a "write" policy__

 Here are the steps for creating a BucketAccess:

 ###### 1. Admin creates BucketAccessClass, User creates BucketAccess

-The BucketAccessClass represents a set of common properties shared by multiple BucketClaims.
+The BucketAccessClass represents a set of common properties shared by multiple BucketAccesses.
 It is used to specify policies for creating access credentials, and also for configuring driver-specific access parameters.
 More information about BucketAccessClass is [here](#bucketaccessclass)

 The BucketAccess is used to request access to a bucket.
 It contains fields for choosing the Bucket for which the credentials will be generated, and also includes a bucketAccessClassName field, which in-turn contains configuration for authorizing users to access buckets.
 More information about BucketAccess is [here](#bucketaccess)